Riding On Insulin – Tips for Skiing and Snowboarding with T1D

 6 – CGM’s are a wonderful thing for watching trends while riding.

-If you wear a Dexcom or another Continuous Glucose Monitor, be sure you’re on at least the second day with your current sensor.
-My T1D doctor, Dr. Justen Rudolph, tells me CGMs are way more accurate after you’ve calibrated your receiver for a few days.
+If you wear a Dexcom or another continuous glucose monitor, be sure you’re on at least the second day with your current sensor.
+My T1D doctor, Dr. Justen Rudolph, tells me continuous glucose monitors (CGMs) are way more accurate after you’ve calibrated your receiver for a few days.

 5 – Keep your equipment from freezing.

 This one’s easier said than done.
 When you’re on the mountain for hours in freezing temps, diabetes equipment doesn’t want to cooperate.
 Make sure to put your pump and CGM in an inside pocket.
 Same goes for your Dexcom and meter if you aren’t using a backpack.

 4 – And keep your tubing tucked in!